Listening to NPR today, I learned of the blog "Beauty

 about it.

-11 replies on “How Pastors Should Dress”
+11 responses to “How Pastors Should Dress”

 It strikes me as particularly odd that pastors (or church attenders) would think that dressing casually is a good way to identify with the poor.
 I remember the summer I spent in West Africa while I was in college. *I*, the wealthy American, was easily the worst dressed person in the congregation in my khakis, golf shirt, and sandals.
 Men, women, and children dressed in their finest: suits, ties, the most beautiful African fabrics.
 Everyone went to great lengths to look beautiful for church.
 And all this at a time when Sierra Leone was one of the poorest countries in the world!